aravind-sadharani/chandraveena/src/blog/r4-bhairavi/index.md

 ---
-title: "Raga Bhairavi - The Immortal Raga"
+title: "Raga Bhairavi - Live at Vadodara"
 date: 2020-04-28
 image: "../../../images/vadodara-albumart.png"
 description: "Raga Bhairavi is a beautiful morning Raga belonging to the Todi family of Ragas.
 Mishra Bhairavi is a popular variety in which notes other than the scale are taken, and a different perspective to the Raga is given."